robertZaufall/mindmanager_ai/readme.md

 The solution is best tested with `Azure OpenAI`.
 Results are very good.
 There are issues with text generated in images.
 Azure Entra ID authentication can be used in enterprise scenarios.
 ### Stability AI - Stable Diffusion 3 + 3.5
 Image generation with `SD3.5` and `SD3` is the most flexible, as you can use a seed value, negative prompt, etc. Prompt engineering is most important here, as the results are far from being perfect by now.
-### Google Vertex AI - Imagen3, Veo 3
+### Google Vertex AI - Gemini Pro 3 (Nano Banana), Imagen4, Veo 3.1
-Image generation results are too simple by now as prompt engineering is also most important here. `Imagen3` has the highest image resolution (1:1 with 1536x1536). `Imagen3` is GA (globally available) but there is an approval process to get access to the API.
+Image generation results are best using Gemini Pro 3.
 ### Ideogram AI
 Image generation is quite good using the `V2` model.
 When activating API access, keep in mind that generating an API key immediately results in a $40 bill.
 ### Black Forest Labs